Photo courtesy of Middle Tennessee State University

 “About two years ago, the provost called me into his office and said, ‘We’re ready to pull the trigger,'” Johnston said. “‘We want to have a brewing program.’
 My recommendation to him was rather than have a narrowly focused program on brewing, (we should) expand that program into fermentation in general.”

 Fermentation science isn’t solely restricted to the production of alcoholic drinks and how they are made, but involves foods as well.
-Vegetables, fruits, meats, cheeses, breads and yogurts can all be fermented, and those processes will be taught at MTSU.
+Vegetables, fruits, meats, cheeses, breads and yogurts can all be fermented with the help of an industrial chiller, and those processes will be taught at MTSU.
 Dietary supplements are another product.

 “The reality is, in the world of food, fermentation is used for a multitude of things,” Johnston said.
 “Practically any vegetable that you want to name, we can and do ferment it.”